Introduction of Compiler Design

 Language processing systems (using Compiler) –

 We know a computer is a logical assembly of Software and Hardware.
-The hardware knows a language, that is hard for us to grasp, consequently we tend to write programs in high-level language, that is much less complicated for us to comprehend and maintain in thoughts.
-Now these programs go through a series of transformation so that they can readily be used machines.
-This is where language procedure systems come handy.
+The hardware knows a language, that is hard for us to grasp, consequently, we tend to write programs in a high-level language, that is much less complicated for us to comprehend and maintain in thoughts.
+Now, these programs go through a series of transformations so that they can readily be used by machines.
+This is where language procedure systems come in handy.

-- Assembler – For every platform (Hardware + OS) we will have a assembler.
+- Assembler – For every platform (Hardware + OS) we will have an assembler.
 They are not universal since for each platform we have one.
-The output of assembler is called object file.
+The output of the assembler is called an object file.
 Its translates assembly language to machine code.

 - Loader/Linker – It converts the relocatable code into absolute code and tries to run the program resulting in a running program or an error message (or sometimes both can happen).
 Linker loads a variety of object files into a single file to make it executable.
 Then loader loads it in memory and executes it.

 There are two major phases of compilation, which in turn have many parts.
 Each of them takes input from the output of the previous level and works in a coordinated way.